mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 # Buying a CC1101

 CC1101 modules can be bought [for a few bucks](https://www.aliexpress.com/item/CC1101-Wireless-Module-Long-Distance-Transmission-Antenna-868MHZ-M115/32635393463.html).
+These modules are tolerant of voltages randing from 1.8 to 3.3 volts.

 # Using a CC1101